nocomplexity/securitysolutions/quality.md

 * Check the OpenSSF Scorecard.
 If no card is available, create a card.
 Others will benefit also from your action.
 * Check if the software is created using the reproducible build process.
 * Check if the FOSS license is a valid OSI-license.
 * Validate if the solution you want to use is not too complex for the problem you want to solve.
-Simple software with less dependencies is usually more secure and has less maintenance overhead and associate costs.
+Simple software with less dependencies is usually more secure and has less maintenance overhead and costs.

 A more detailed list for evaluationg FOSS security software is available [here within the Open Security Reference Architecture](https://nocomplexity.com/documents/securityarchitecture/prevention/evalFOSS.html)